lonis752/chat-app/README.md

 Update the contents of .gitignore to ignore at least the node_modules and .env*.<br/>

 Deployed using Render: https://chat-app-kq6u.onrender.com<br/>
-* Disclaimer: Apps on the free plan with Render (which this app is) will have a longer initial load up time as the apps are put on pause after a set amount of inactivity.
-This has no effect on the app and it's actual runtime but something to keep in mind.<br/>
+*Disclaimer: Apps on the free plan with Render (which this app is) will have a longer initial load up time as the apps are put on pause after a set amount of inactivity.
+This has no effect on the app and it's actual runtime but something to keep in mind when visiting the link above.<br/>

 Future Updates:<br/>
 - Groupchat functions<br/>